alyanser/bencode-parser/README.md

 std::string for labels
 std::int64_t for integers
-std::vector< std::any > for nested lists
-std::map< std::string ,std::any > for nested dictionaries
+bencode::list_type for nested lists bencode::dictionary_type for nested dictionaries

 See the header file for more details
 </pre>